Golf Tutorials

 So, What Exactly Is a Uniflex Shaft?

 A uniflex shaft is essentially a "one-size-fits-most" solution designed by manufacturers to bridge a gap in the standard flex system.
-It’s not an officially regulated industry standard like the others, but is a very common term for shafts included in bundled box sets of clubs from popular brands like Callaway, Wilson, and Tour Edge.
+It’s not an officially regulated industry standard like the others, but it is a very common term for shafts included in bundled box sets of clubs from popular brands like Callaway, Wilson, and Tour Edge.

 Think of it as the happy medium.
 A uniflex shaft is engineered to have a flex profile that’s slightly softer than a traditional 'Regular' flex but a bit firmer than a 'Senior' flex.
 It aims to hit the sweet spot for the largest group of casual and developing golfers, eliminating the potentially confusing decision of choosing a specific flex off the rack.